AutoGPTQ/AutoGPTQ/README.md

 ## Mission Statement

-We want AutoGPTQ-NEXT to be highy focused on GPTQ based quantization and target inference compatibility with Transformers, vLLM, and SGLang.
+We want AutoGPTQ-NEXT to be highy focused on GPTQ based quantization and target inference compatibility with HF Transformers, vLLM, and SGLang.

 ## Major Changes vs AutoGPTQ